 Chewable tablets.
 These can be hidden in your pet’s food so that she eats them unawares.
 Some are beef or bacon-flavored and naturally tasty so that pets will happily eat them without them needing to be hidden.
 Oral preventatives such as these are usually required monthly.

 Topical ointments.
 Much like flea and tick preventatives, these are spot-on style treatments that are placed onto your pet’s body, usually between her shoulder blades so that she can’t lick it off.
 Like oral solutions, topical treatments must be administered monthly.

 Injectable treatment.
 There is one preventative that can be injected.
 Unlike other treatments, this injectable solution is effective for six months at a time.
 However, it can only be administered by a licensed veterinarian and cannot be done at home.

 Although there are some products that only protect your pet against heartworms, there are many others that are known as combination preventatives.
-This is because they also keep the pet that they are given to safe from other types of parasite including ticks, fleas, mites and other worms.
+This is because they also keep the pet that they are given to safe from other types of parasites including ticks, fleas, mites, and other worms.
 Your vet will be able to help you determine which is the best type of preventative to protect your precious pet from a heartworm infection.

 Our experienced and knowledgeable staff at Wilkinson Animal Hospital understand the importance of heartworm prevention and are ready and waiting to help you ensure that your pet is adequately protected.
 To book an appointment at our animal hospital in Gastonia, NC, please call us today at (704) 824-9876.